 With behavior-based correlation, Threat Defender gives you the tools to build complex scenarios of multi-staged policies to detect similar or related events in all network flows, both in real time and historically (limited to the retention time of the event tracking tables).
 All scenarios are evaluated for each network flow and no traffic can pass Threat Defender without being handled by the correlation engine.

-The following is a simplified example workflow using behavior-based correlation:
+The following shows a simplified example workflow using behavior-based correlation:

 Threat Defender evaluates the entries in the event tracking table by comparing traffic to the events (an event is a combination of one primary attribute and its secondary attributes) stored in the table or by counting the number of events and/or attributes.